Amreeka: Plot

 Muna Farah (Nisreen Faour) is a divorced Palestinian Christian mother raising her teenage son Fadi (Melkar Muallem).
 She works for a bank in Ramallah, part of the West Bank, Palestinian territories.
 Each day after work, Muna picks up Fadi from school and crosses through an Israeli checkpoint in order to get to their home in Bethlehem.
 She lives with her aging mother and has occasional visits from her brother Samer.
-One day after arriving home, Muna discovers that she has been awarded an American green card through the lottery.
+One day after arriving home, Muna discovers she has been awarded an American green card through the lottery.
 Although she initially considered declining the offer, Muna reconsiders after she and Fadi are harassed at the checkpoint by Israeli soldiers.

 They arrive in the United States shortly after the 2003 invasion of Iraq to stay with her sister's family in Illinois.
 After a difficult time with customs, Muna is reunited with her sister, Raghda Halaby (Hiam Abbass), physician brother-in-law Nabeel (Yussuf Abu-Warda) and their three children Salma (Alia Shawkat), Rana (Jenna Kawar), and Lamis (Selena Haddad).
 Later, however, Muna discovers that a box of cookies was confiscated during the customs search and is horrified: the box contained all of her life savings.

-Muna thus searches for work, but is disappointed to discover that her multiple degrees and work experience do not guarantee the kind of employment she is seeking.
+Muna thus searches for work but is disappointed to discover that her multiple degrees and work experience do not guarantee the kind of employment she seeks.
 She finally takes a job at White Castle.
 Too ashamed to tell her family the truth, she pretends to have been hired by the bank next door to White Castle.
-She maintains the facade through the help of an employee of the bank next door to White Castle (Miriam Smith) and her blue-haired high school drop-out co-worker, Matt (Brodie Sanderson).
+She maintains the facade with the help of an employee of the bank next door to White Castle (Miriam Smith) and her blue-haired high school drop-out co-worker, Matt (Brodie Sanderson).

 Meanwhile, Muna begins to discover that her sister's family has been experiencing difficulties in the Post-9/11 and Iraq war atmosphere of the United States.
 The family receives anonymous threats in the mail and Nabeel is continually losing patients from his medical practice.
 They are also behind on their mortgage and risk losing their home.
 The strain of living in this atmosphere becomes so severe that Raghda and Nabeel temporarily "separate" and Nabeel moves into the basement of the family home.